sous-chefs/maven/README.md

 Provides the `maven` LWRP for pulling a maven artifact from a mave repository and placing it in an arbitrary location.

+Note:  This cookbook does not handle the installation of Java, but Maven requires a working JDK 8 release.
+You'll need to use the Java cookbook to install OpenJDK or Oracle's JRE depending on your platform.

 Requirements
 ------------